rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 # Parametric Geometries

-Similar to the way we calculate polygon vertices above, we can use functions to calculate a variety of different surfaces in 3D.
-The simplest surface is a plane with $z$ coordinates calculated from the $x$ and $y$ coordinates of each vertex as expressed by $z=f(x,y)$.
-However, there is no function for $f$ in this expression that would produce vertex coordinates for shapes like spheres and cylinders.
-Shapes like that have multiple vertices that share the same $x$ and $y$ coordinates, so we cannot calculate $z$ coordinates from them alone.
-Instead, we will use two variables $u$ and $v$, each with a set range, to define the coordinates $x$, $y$, and $z$.
+Similar to the way we calculate polygon vertices above, we can use parametric functions to calculate a variety of different surfaces in 3D.
+A simple surface is a plane where the $z$ coordinates of each vertex are calculated directly from the $x$ and $y$ coordinates, as expressed by $z=f(x,y)$.
+However, there is no function $f$ that can produce $z$ coordinates for the vertices of shapes like spheres and cylinders.
+Those shapes have multiple vertices sharing the same $x$ and $y$ coordinates, so we cannot calculate $z$ coordinates from them alone.
+Instead, we will use two variables $u$ and $v$ with fixed ranges to define the coordinates $x$, $y$, and $z$.
 That is,

 $$x=f(u,v) \text{,} \hspace{1cm} y=g(u,v) \text{,} \hspace{1cm} z=h(u,v)$$

-Putting this together, we can say the *parametric function* $S$ graphs output values $(x,y,z)$ from a rectangular region defined by the range of $u$ and $v$ values.
+Combined, we can say the *parametric function* $S$ graphs output values $(x,y,z)$ from a region of inputs defined by the ranges of $u$ and $v$ values.

 $$S(u,v) = (x,y,z) = \left( f(u,v), g(u,v), h(u,v) \right)$$